 A communicable disease is a disease that spreads from one person or animal to another or from a surface to a person.
 They include colds and flu.
 Pathogens such as viruses, bacteria, and fungi cause these diseases.

-This article will discuss what communicable diseases are, their symptoms, and how to avoid them.
+This article will discuss communicable diseases, their symptoms, and how to avoid them.

 A communicable disease is any disease that passes between people or animals.
 People sometimes refer to communicable diseases as “infectious” or “transmissible” diseases.

-Pathogens, including bacteria, viruses, fungi, and protists, cause communicable diseases.
+Pathogens, including bacteria, viruses, fungi, and protozoa, cause communicable diseases.

 Learn more about the different types of pathogens here.